wwamia/Wamia_QA_Portfolio/README.md

 | 🔗 Version Control  | Git, GitHub                |

 ## 🧰 Installation & Running Projects
+How to set up and run the test suites

 ### 🔧 Prerequisites
 - Node.js & npm